JiaweiZhuang/CS205_final_project/README.md

 In C, we've provided a [script](Build_Library/netCDF_build/install_netCDF.sh) to install that library.
 A single build can work for various compilers including the basic gcc compiler, the pgcc compiler for OpenACC, and the nvcc compiler for CUDA.

+It is also worth mentioning that, NetCDF is the standard data format used for the Intergovernmental Panel on Climate Change (IPCC) report :)

 # Applications

 # Advanced Features